+According to the U.S. Bureau of Labor Statistics (BLS), most health and safety inspectors hold bachelor's degrees.
 You need to hold at least an associate's degree in order to work as a public health inspector in the state of New York.
 In Philadelphia, environmental health inspectors must hold at least a high school diploma, and certification in lead assessment or pesticide application may be required depending on the job site.
 According to the BLS, employers usually provide additional training in city- or state-specific health codes and inspection methods.

 What Kinds of Programs Are Available?